 Me and Bob Marley I will admit that "Bob Marley" and I had a rocky relationship.
 Here's some advice learned during my first year with a 3D printer.
 Technical Tips 1.
 After an hour of frustration with the written directions, I watched a video and did it perfectly.
 2. On my MakerBot, a white tube takes the filament from the spool at the back to the nozzle.
 3. If you have problems, pick up the phone.
 4. When loading most printers, a thread of super-hot filament drips out of the nozzle.
-5. Student curiosity is normal, so meet it!
-6. When I printed a cup, it felt stringy.
-5th Graders Utilize 3D Printing to Create Their Own Custom Cities.
+5. 6.
+7. 8.
+9. 10.
+11. 5th Graders Utilize 3D Printing to Create Their Own Custom Cities.
 One of the most inspirational aspects of covering the 3D printing space is the fact that we constantly have the opportunity to promote the use of the technology in schools around the world.
 There is nothing more pleasing to me than reporting on a successful case study in which 3D printing proved to be of great benefit to students at various schools and other educational institutions.

 Without a doubt, 3D printing is a technology of the future, yet very few teachers, school administrators, or parents are pushing for the introduction of this technology into the classroom environment.
 There is a reason for this, and that can be summed up with one word: unfamiliarity.
 It won’t be until more people become aware of the benefits that 3D printing can provide that the technology will infiltrate these places of education.
 One school in Washington, DC has recently proved that 3D printing within the classroom environment can have many benefits to children.
 The World's First 3D Printing Pen | The 3Doodler.
 The Prado Museum Creates the First Art Exhibition for the Visually Impaired, Using 3D Printing.
 Image courtesy of The Prado Are you one of the millions of sighted visitors who’ll visit a world class institution this year only to find yourself suffering from museum fatigue a couple of hours in?

 You know, that moment when all the paintings start to look alike, still lifes, crucifixions, and teenage noblewomen swimming before your eyes?
 If so, may we recommend closing your eyes and limiting yourself to an in-depth study of a half dozen paintings?
 That’s the number of works on display in Hoy toca el Prado, Madrid’s Museo del Prado’s landmark exhibition aimed at people with visual disabilities.
 The Louvre, New York’s Metropolitan Museum of Art, and London’s National Gallery all have touch-friendly programming that allows blind visitors to experience sculptural works with their hands.
 The Prado’s initiative is unique in that it applies 3D printing techniques to reproductions of painted—i.e. flat—work.